 Can I take PLAB 1 while I’m doing my internship/house job?

 Yes, you can.
 And, I think if you decide to be a doctor in the UK, an internship/house job is the best time to start your journey.

 Will I be able to book a PLAB 1 seat without IELTS/OET?

 Unfortunately, it is a prerequisite to clear IELTS/OET with the required scores before you can book PLAB 1.

 When should I start the EPIC verification process?

-Plans about the financial support you need for this road to the UK is as important as planning when to take it.
+Plans about the financial support you need for this road to the UK are as important as planning when to take it.
 Check here to see how to plan to fund your PLAB journey.
-Also to have an overall look at the entire path, please have a look here, planning your PLAB journey.
+Also, to have an overall look at the entire path, please have a look here, planning your PLAB journey.

 Good luck to you all.